BrunoChampionGalvez/pdfizzai-front/README-custom.md

-# RefDoc AI Frontend
+# PDFizz AI Frontend

-Frontend for RefDoc AI - an application for uploading PDFs and chatting with AI about their contents.
+Frontend for PDFizz AI - an application for uploading PDFs and chatting with AI about their contents.

 ## Technologies